mushiahmad-007/challenge_omnilytics/README.md

 # How to setup Client:
 - Install node and npm
     you can follow this guide to install: https://nodejs.dev/learn/how-to-install-nodejs

 - Go to root directory and install dependencies:
-&nbsp;$ npm install
+    $ npm install

 - Run react app
     $ npm start

 # How to setup Server: